-We counted 1,303 leks in 2021 (Table 1).
-Of all leks counted, 605 were active in 2021, 557 were inactive, and 134 had an unknown status (following the Annual Status definitions in Appendix B).
-In addition, 7 pending new leks were reported.
+We counted 1,366 leks in 2022 (Table 1).
+Of all leks counted, 636 were active, 567 were inactive, and 163 had an unknown status (Appendix B).
+In addition, 6 pending new leks were reported.
 Surveyed leks with an unknown status were either surveyed only once by air (helicopter or fixed wing using infrared imagery) with no birds detected or the survey was conducted during inclement weather (i.e., 1 survey was insufficient to determine status).
-Of the 20 pending leks in the 2020 database, 15 were confirmed as occupied leks in 2021 (see Appendix B for lek status requirements).
+Of the 10 pending leks in the 2021 database, 5 were confirmed as occupied leks in 2022.

-Statewide, male attendance at all lek routes (including routes in GHMA) in 2021 was up 13% from 2020 and up 15% from 2019 (i.e., current 3-year change).
-This is reflected in the 2019-2021 lambda values (which includes all leks counted) where most HMAs had stable to increasing lambda (i.e., lambda < 1.0), except West Owhyee (Table 2).
-Figure 2 demonstrates how the current 3-year lambda can be stable to increasing, while still below the 2011 baseline.
+Statewide, male attendance at all lek routes (including routes in GHMA) in 2022 was up 20% from 2021 and up 27% from 2020 (i.e., current 3-year change).
+This is reflected in the 2020-2022 lambda ( $\lambda$ ) values (which includes all leks counted) where most HMAs had stable to increasing lambda ( $\lambda$ ) (i.e., lambda ( $\lambda$ ) < 1.0), except West Owhyee IHMA (Table 2).
+Figure 2 demonstrates how the current 3-year lambda ( $\lambda$ ) can be stable to increasing, while still below the 2011 baseline.

-No new population triggers were tripped in 2021.
+No new population triggers were tripped in 2022.
 Population triggers remain operational in Desert PHMA, Desert IHMA, Mountain Valleys PHMA, Southern IHMA, West Owyhee PHMA, and West Owyhee IHMA (Table 2).
-Mountain Valleys IHMA tripped a soft trigger in 2019, but not in 2020 or 2021.
-Southern PHMA has never tripped a population trigger, likely due to the fact that the 2011 baseline was 4 years after the Murphy Complex Fire; this fire significantly impacted a large portion of Southern PHMA.
-The history of tripped population triggers, 2015-2020, is shown in Table 3.
+West Owyhee IHMA tripped trigger was based only on Lambda ( $\lambda$ ) analysis because there are no lek routes in that Management Area.
+Lambda ( $\lambda$ ) analysis in West Owyhee IHMA has been well below "1" since the trigger was tripped.
+Mountain Valleys IHMA tripped a soft trigger in 2019, but not in 2020, 2021, or 2022.
+Although lek routes in Mountain Valleys IHMA tripped a hard trigger every year since 2020, Lambda ( $\lambda$ ) remained close to or greater than 1, which meant the overall population trigger, likely due to the fact that the 2011 baseline was 4 years after the Murphy Complex Fire; this fire significantly impacted a large portion of Southern PHMA.
+The history of tripped population triggers, 2015-2022, is shown in Table 3.

-As per the Governor's Plan and the 2015 BLM ARMPA, an interagency Idaho Adaptive Management Team is directed to evaluate causal factors of soft and hard population triggers and to recommend management actions.
+As per the Executive Order 2022-03, the 2015 BLM and USFS ARMPA, an interagency Idaho Adaptive Management Team is directed to evaluate causal factors of soft and hard population triggers and to recommend management actions.
 A causal factor analysis and management recommendations report were completed for triggers that had tripped in 2019 or earlier (Desert PHMA and IHMA, Mountain Valleys PHMA, Southern IHMA, and West Owyhee IHMA) (Idaho Adaptive Management Team 2020).
 West Owyhee PHMA first tripped a hard trigger in 2020.
-As such, the causal factor analysis was initiated by the Adaptive Management Team with a report expected later in 2021.
+As such, the causal factor analysis was initiated by the Adaptive Management Team.